 - Enhance and support bridge program to develop a smooth pipeline from K-12 to college, with particular emphasis on underrepresented groups.
 These programs must include components that reach out to potential students, families of potential students, guidance counselors, K-12 school administrators, and community organizations.
 The intent is to better inform and better prepare potential students for pursuing a college education.

-- AVID Bridge program, Upward Bound, GEAR-UP and Eastern Band of Cherokee Indians (EBCI) college access visits.
+- Participate in AVID, Vamos, GEAR-UP, and Eastern Band of Cherokee Indians (EBCI) college access visits.

 - Ensure that images and messages in publications, office buildings, webpages, etc. indicate a welcoming environment.